 Other notable changes

 The CARES Act made two other notable changes.
-Individual taxpayers who claim the standard deduction can receive a $300 above-the-line deduction ($600 for married couples filing jointly) for cash contributions to public charities in 2020.
+Individual taxpayers who claim the standard deduction can receive a $300 above-the-line deduction (this limit applies to the tax-filing unit so married taxpayers filing jointly are limited to a $300 deduction also) for cash contributions to public charities in 2020.
 In other words, the taxpayer gets the benefit of the deduction without needing to itemize.
 Prior to the CARES Act, there was no charitable deduction allowed for nonitemized taxpayers.
 The CARES Act also provides corporate taxpayers with a higher allowable deduction limit of up to 25% of taxable income for 2020 for cash contributions to public charities.
 This limitation is increased from a maximum of 10% taxable income in preceding years.

 Elections and charitable carryforwards

 In order to qualify for the increased charitable limitations in the CARES Act, individuals or corporate taxpayers must make elections on 2020 income tax returns.
 If an election is not made, the taxpayer will still be subject to current limitations under the TCJA.

 The CARES Act also doesn’t impact the application of prior year carryforwards, which cannot be used toward the augmented 100% AGI limit.
 Also, any charitable contributions made in excess of AGI limitations in 2020 will be carried forward for five years, subject to the standard limitations.